 eHarmony Inc. v.
 Errol Scarlett – Represented eHarmony, Inc. in domain name dispute involving the domain.
 Obtained favorable panel decision transferring domain to client.

-The Legal Media Group “Guide to the World’s Leading Trade Mark Law Practitioners” (2018).
+- “Guide to the World’s Leading Trade Mark Law Practitioners” by The Legal Media Group (2018)

 World Trademark Review 1000 notes that Lisa has a “diverse practice” and “a 100% success rate at the Trademark Trial and Appeal Board (TTAB).”
 Of her work, one happy client comments: “Timeliness and professionalism are her distinguishing characteristics, and I feel lucky to have her as a partner – she does a wonderful job.”